 There was pre-med in college, which led to a blind date, which brought me to a man God knew I needed.
 We were married in less than a year.
 It was he, who reminded me of my love for decor and design, suggesting I switch my degree to something that flowed from my very soul.

 After graduating from the London Guildhall University with a degree in interior design, I worked in the industry until I had three babies to look after.
 It was about this time that we decided to purchase a 1906 farmhouse on some farmland and my country living roots were revived.
 Open fields and wind in the trees have always been a part of me and the desire to push back against the noise and pressures of our current age is something that I consciously pursue.
 All of these things influence my current decorating style of the vintage, farmhouse and an increasingly minimalist look.
+You are welcome to take our farmhouse tour.

 little details make all the difference